neelsg/lithium/docs/tour.md

     import fmt

-    private Person type:
+    private person type:
         name string
         age int
-        String property:
+        string property:
-            get fn(self type) string:
+            get fn(self person) string:
-                return fmt.sprintF("%v (%v years)", self.name, self.age)
+                return fmt.sPrintF("% (% years)", self.name, self.age)

     export main fn():
-        a Person("Arthur Dent", 42)
+        a person("Arthur Dent", 42)
-        z Person("Zaphod Beeblebrox", 9001)
+        z person("Zaphod Beeblebrox", 9001)
         fmt.printLn(a, z)

-One of the most ubiquitous interfaces is `Stringer` defined by the `fmt` package.
+One of the most ubiquitous interfaces is `stringer` defined by the `fmt` package.

-    export Stringer interface:
+    export stringer interface:
-        String string
+        string string

-A `Stringer` is a type that can describe itself as a string.
+A `stringer` is a type that can describe itself as a string.
 The `fmt` package (and many others) look for this interface to print values.